The hypoglycemic Ayurvedic herb

-Gymnema-75 is a high-potency extract of Gymnema sylvestre, an herb used in traditional Ayurvedic medicine to help promote digestion and manage cravings.
+Gymnema-75 is a high-potency extract of Gymnema sylvestre, an herb used in traditional Ayurvedic medicine to help promote digestion.

-Take 1 capsule daily with food, 2 hours before or after taking other medications, or as directed by a qualified health care practitioner.
+Take one capsule daily with food, two hours before or after taking other medications, or as directed by a qualified health care practitioner.

 Do not use if pregnant or breastfeeding.
 Consult a health care practitioner prior to use if you have diabetes, intestinal disorders or symptoms such as abdominal pain, nausea, vomiting or fever.